matthias-dunkel/proceduralmapgen/README.md

 # Procedural Map Generation
-Inspired by the Wave Function Collapse Algorithm, this project investigates how to generate simple maps with rulesets.
+Inspired by the Wave Function Collapse Algorithm, this project delves into the generation of simple maps using rulesets.

-The project comes with Renderers or Visualizers.
+The project includes renderers and visualizers.

-To run you need gradle and groovy.
-Run `gradle run` to generate a map.
-The Generation is nicely animated.
+To run it, you'll need Gradle and Groovy.
+Execute gradle run to generate a map.
+The generation process is beautifully animated.